huntfx/MouseTracks/README.md

 If you have multiple monitors, they are merged into the same file.
 By default, the tracking area is limited to the application window, but with no application detected, it will fall back to tracking all monitors.

 <b>Current Features:</b>
- - Track position, clicks and key presses over multiple resolutions and monitors
+ - Track position, clicks, key presses and gamepad usage over multiple resolutions and monitors
  - Generate colourful mouse tracks and a heatmap of clicks and key presses (for everything or just the latest session)
  - Fade old mouse tracks to keep recent tracks more visible
  - Record and adjust resolution based on the currently focused window